[First] Sugae Masumi walked in Oga Peninsula - Sankaze Mountain and the Head Mountains of Faith [Akita Prefecture]

 Shintama Pond is said to be where a large snake lives.
 In the Edo period, a woman threw herself and became a giant snake @Akita Prefecture Community Development Promotion Division

-[Shintama Pond] is still known as a view point of Mt.
-Kanpu, but the legend that has been passed down to this day is slightly different from the story that Masumi heard.
-According to `` Oga Folktales A girl named Otama, who was courted by a village headman, threw herself into a pond and turned into a giant snake in order to escape from him .''
-There is another legend about Shintama no Ike.
-The original Tama-no-ike pond was located at the crater of Mt.
-Kanpu, but when the water dried up, the large snake that lived there moved to the pond at the foot of the mountain.
+According to " Oga's Old Story it appears that a girl named Otama, who was approached by the village headman, threw herself into the pond and turned into a giant snake in order to escape from the village headman There is another legend of the New Tama no Pond.
+The original Tamano Pond was located in the crater of Mt.
+Kankaze, but the water had died down, so the giant snake that lived there moved to the pond at the foot of the mountain.

 INFORMATON